streeter/facebook-aperture-exporter/README.md

 * Logging in and out of a Facebook account
 * Album creation and selection (where to upload the photos to)
 * High resolution photo uploads to Facebook
 * Enabled by uploading large versions to Facebook (choose an export preset that will create 2048 pixels along the largest side)
+* Option to use IPTC headline instead of caption as photo title (<a href="https://github.com/streeter/facebook-aperture-exporter/issues/9">Issue #9</a>)
 * Sparkle updating
 * Growl notifications

 ## Known Limitations and Issues
-* The preferences button does nothing.
-Eventually it will show the preferences window.
+* <del>The preferences button does nothing.
+Eventually it will show the preferences window.</del>
 * The export progress information in the Activity panel is pretty much broken.
 At least you know it is still exporting.
 * The caption for a created Facebook album is not set.
 Still figuring out why that is the case.
 * <del>The open album when upload is complete checkbox does not work</del>